 To generate a Personal Access Token:

-- Go to your Azure DevOps security page and click “Add” to create a new one.
+- Go to your Azure DevOps security page and click “New Token”.

-- You’ll need to set a description and expiration date for your token.
+- You’ll need to set a name and expiration date for your token.

 - Next, choose which scopes to include.
-You can include “All scopes” or “Selected scopes”.
-If you choose “Selected scopes”, the three required fields you must include are:
+You can include “All scopes” or “Custom defined”.
+If you choose “Custom defined”, the two required fields you must include are:

 - Project and team (read)